-State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

-As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
-Service Title:
+State laws, regulations and policies refethrough the Medicaid agency or the ope Service Type: erenced in the specification are readily available to CMS upon request erating agency (if applicable).
+Other Service As provided in 42 CFR §440.180(b)(9) , the State requests the authority to provide the following additional service not specified in statute.